-However, some homeowners rarely use their yards because it can feel too open, especially for neighborhoods with large multistorey houses.
+However, some homeowners rarely use their yards because it can feel too open, especially for neighborhoods with large multistory houses.
 Fences can be expensive to construct and to maintain especially when it is getting old.
-The cost of repairing fences regularly can be costly, that’s why most homes opt for planting trees to save money while also getting one of its benefits – protection of your privacy.
+The cost of repairing fences regularly can be costly, that’s why most homes opt for planting trees to save money while also getting one of its benefits – the protection of your privacy.

 How Trees Help Protect Your Privacy

 Planting trees in your yard provides many benefits to your house.
 Trees also greatly improve the look and feel as well as the atmosphere of the surroundings.
 They can also help to block off the noise and replace them with a natural sound of rustling leaves.
 It can also help to regulate the temperature of your house by blocking the searing heat of the sun during hot summer or act as windbreakers to protect your house from strong winds.

 Most importantly, trees are great for the environment and can help to stabilize the soil.
 The trees can also prevent soil erosion as well as provide nesting grounds for birds and other animals.
 Apart from the long list of benefits that trees provide to your house, it can also help to improve the privacy of your property by covering your yard with their branches and leaves.
 Trees also provide shade and make your yard more beautiful and cozy.

 Planting trees may be as straight forward as digging a hole in the ground.
 To avoid inadvertently damaging your own house, you need to consider several factors like how big a tree can grow, and how the seasons can affect the tree.